rust-stuco/lectures/week8/ownership_p2.md

 # Example: Immutable References

-However, we cannot access `*x` anymore, as its permissions have been revoked.
+However, we cannot access `*x` anymore, as its permissions have been revoked

 * `println!("{}", x)` causes panic

 <div class = "container">